Texarkanine/bitcoinbills/README.md

 =====

 * BITCOINPAPERWALLET[.]COM is a scam that steals your bitcoin.
-* BITCOINPAPERWALLER[.]IO is a scam that steals yout bitcoin.
+* BITCOINPAPERWALLER[.]IO is a scam that steals your bitcoin.

 From the original, trusted author: